 - Pass legislation to introduce a comprehensive definition of discrimination against women, that includes direct and indirect discrimination, as well as discrimination in the public and private spheres, by State and non-State actors. - Improve the quality of national data, including new data collection methods, as well as updating key national baseline data.
-This must include recording cases that are not registered with the VPU/PNTL. - Develop a sustained nationwide awareness raising and behavioral change campaigns, involving men and youth, related to gender equality and gender-based violence. - Provide reparations for women survivors of Indonesian-era conflict. - Increase investment in programs to reduce poverty and economic dependence of rural women, and create special education programs for rural adolescent girls out of school. - Undertake a review of laws, policies, and programs related to LGBTQI+ people, including all gender policies and strategies. - Ensure implementation of the NAPs on People with Disabilities and Gender-based Violence are resourced at municipal and village levels.
+This must include recording cases that are not registered with the VPU/PNTL. - Develop a sustained nationwide awareness raising and behavioural change campaigns, involving men and youth, related to gender equality and gender-based violence. - Provide reparations for women survivors of Indonesian-era conflict human rights violations. - Increase investment in programs to reduce poverty and economic dependence of rural women, and create special education programs for rural adolescent girls out of school. - Undertake a review of laws, policies, and programs related to LGBTQI+ people, including all mainstream gender policies and strategies. - Ensure implementation of the NAPs on People with Disabilities and Gender-based Violence are resourced at municipal and village levels. - Make publicly avaible and accessible, in hard copy and online, all goverment/State laws, policies, national action plans and key research papers related to gender equality and violence against women and firls including Tetun.